AlexShmelev/AlexShmelev.github.io/README.md

 ****
-I'm seeking a solid experience with clouds (AWS, Azure) and Kubernetes so I can land any DevOps project smoothly.
+I'm seeking a solid experience with clouds (AWS, GCP) and Kubernetes so I can land any DevOps project smoothly.
 My dream job offer would include a full-time remote, but I wouldn't mind showing up in the office once or twice in a few months.